Italy’s Great Hill Towns

-We'll drive through the Tuscan and Umbrian countryside connecting all the hill town dots, see a ceiling fresco masterpiece NOT by Michelangelo, eat rustic bruschetta, walk a vineyard that goes all the way back to Etruscan times and more, all while exploring a string of hill-capping medieval towns that somehow manage to keep their heads above the flood of the 21st century.
+We'll drive through the Tuscan and Umbrian countryside connecting all the hill town dots, admire a ceiling fresco masterpiece not by Michelangelo, eat rustic bruschetta, visit a vineyard that goes all the way back to Etruscan times — and more, all while exploring a string of hill-capping medieval towns that somehow manage to keep their heads above the flood of the 21st century.

 So many European travel dreams feature Italy.
 And in Italy the regions of Tuscany and Umbria are home to the greatest hill towns — all within easy striking distance of Rome or Florence.
-In this episode, we visit Civita de Bagnoregio, Orvieto, Cortona and finally, San Gimignano.
+In this episode, we visit Civita di Bagnoregio, Orvieto, Cortona, and, finally, San Gimignano.

 Many of this region's hill towns date back to Etruscan times — well before ancient Rome.
 Others date to the fall of Rome.
 When Rome fell, Europe was engulfed in chaos.
 People naturally grabbed for the high ground to escape the marauding barbarians that characterized those Dark Ages.
 Over time, these towns were fortified and eventually functioned as independent city states.

-Assisi — with its walls, gates and castle — was home to St. Francis.
-Its massive basilica remains a favored destination for countless pilgrims today.
+Assisi — with its walls, gates, and castle — was home to St. Francis.
+Its massive basilica remains a favorite destination for countless pilgrims today.

 Volterra was an Etruscan capital centuries before Christ.
 Within its wall, the town's rustic center offers an evocative Tuscan charm.